m-reza-rahman/jakartaee-kubernetes/README.md

 The demos use Jakarta EE 8, WebSphere Liberty, PostgreSQL, Azure Kubernetes Service (AKS) and GitHub Actions.

 ## To Do
-* Add optional local verification
+* Add optional local verification step
 * Add CRIU?
 * Use Prometheus Operator?
 * Use Grafana Operator?